tweag/nickel/lsp/README.md

 ## Installation

-Three installation methods are proposed: Using Nix flakes (**recommended**), Using Nix without flakes (older Nix versions), or using `cargo` if you already use the `Rust` toolchain and don't want to install Nix.
+Three installation methods are proposed: using Nix flakes (**recommended**), using Nix without flakes (older Nix versions), or using `cargo` if you already use the Rust toolchain and don't want to install Nix.

 ### Using Nix (flakes)